GeorgiaSweeny/KnittingPatternTool/README.md

 ## Additional Features
 - Colour wheel/RGB slider/Hex Value to select more specific colours
+- Support to produce entire pattern for simple product (hat, scarf, blanket, maybe a sock, jumper later on ect.)
-- Support for different different stiche types (stretch, seperate app? may not be able to be merged)
+- Support for different different stitch types (stretch, seperate app? may not be able to be merged)